trittgcc220084/CW1842-WEB-Programming-2/README.md

 **Step 2 – Frontend**
 Open a new terminal:
-Bashcd front-end
+Bashcd front-end,
-npm install
+npm install,
-npm run serve
+npm run serve .
 Open the browser at the address shown by Vue CLI (usually http://localhost:8080).

 **Important Notes**